PETA Fieldworkers Free Gandalf From Life on a Chain—Now That’s What We’re ‘Tolkien’ About!

 For Sage and others, please consider making a difference in the life of a neglected “outdoor dog”: Sponsor a sturdy, custom-built doghouse today.

 Unable to donate?
 There are many ways to help vulnerable animals in need!
-Check out Breaking the Chain—watch it for free on Prime Video—to learn more about the ways PETA fieldworkers make the world a more compassionate place for animal companions, and then share the love with your family, friends, and social media followers:
+Check out Breaking the Chain—watch it on Prime Video—to learn more about the ways PETA fieldworkers make the world a more compassionate place for animal companions, and then share the love with your family, friends, and social media followers:

 Now, there’s a good chance that after you’ve read the CAP synopsis for this quarter and watched Breaking the Chain, you’ll want to be a part of our field team.
 If that’s the case, please consider applying!
 We’re looking for diligent, hardworking, kind, professional, physically able individuals who care about animals—and who don’t mind getting their cargo pants a little (or a lot!) dirty.